 If you have an order of protection (restraining order) filed against you in Illinois you can lose access to your children, your home and other civil rights.
 No matter the circumstances of the protection order, you need effective counsel for your defense.

 At Reich, Jumbeck, Stole & Reeb, our attorneys fight for clients and work to get them the best possible outcome for their order of protection cases.
-We represent people accused of stalking and abuse in Will, Grundy and Kendall counties.
+We represent people accused of stalking and abuse in Will, Kendall, DuPage and Grundy counties.
 Our Joliet lawyers have more than 75 years of combined family law experience and a commitment to defending the rights of our clients.

 Steps To Take If You Receive An Order Of Protection

 After receiving an order, you should immediately follow its terms and call our law firm.
 If you take any actions against the person who filed the order, you can damage your case and may face criminal charges.
 Our attorneys will help you document the details of the alleged abuse and create a legal strategy that protects your interests.